Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 # Canvas Items

 ## Axis {#axis-properties}
-Properties for @c "axis" nodes:
+Properties for @c "axes" nodes:
 - @c "axis-type": the type of axis.\n
   The options are:\n
   - @c "bottom-x"